Veterinarians Perform CT Scan On Brookfield Zoo Rhino

 CHICAGO (CBS) – A seven-year-old Rhino at Brookfield Zoo began having trouble breathing in December.

-Veterinarians at Brookfield Zoo tracked the issue to an infection from an impacted tooth.
+Veterinarians tracked the issue to an infection from an impacted tooth.

 They performed two surgeries since the diagnosis.